Ministry of Education (Ethiopia): History

 The Ministry of Education established during the reign of Emperor Haile Selassie in 1930 under Blattengetta Sahlu Sedalu, a former graduate of the Menelik II School.
 The First Secretary of the Ministry was Ato Kidina Mariam Aberra.
 The Ministry was then allotted 2 per cent of the treasury's revenue, in addition to a special education tax.

-On 6 October 2021, the Ministry of Science and Higher Education (MoSHE) was dissolved and merged to MoE, which was established two years prior on 16 August 2018.
+During the Abiy Ahmed prime ministership of Ethiopia, Getahun Mekuria was Minister of Education prior to October 2021, when Berhanu Nega became Minister.
+On 6 October 2021, as part of this Cabinet reshuffle, the Ministry of Science and Higher Education (MoSHE), which was established two years prior on 16 August 2018, was dissolved and merged into the Ministry of Education.